"Have you ever wondered how to access Microsoft SharePoint in your Python scripts?

 We need to copy these from Connect Bridge Management Studio as explained above (point 4).

 Can we create a SharePoint contact list and write an entry?

 Let’s now suppose we want to create a contact list in SharePoint and create a contact on that list.
 We basically need to follow the same process but change the query to use a "Stored Procedure".
 Again this "Stored Procedure" will, in fact, be accessing SharePoint via the API, but it is getting the data into the SharePoint you specified.
 Here is the query that we need to run:

 EXEC SP_CREATE_TABLE 'MyContacts', 'This table was created using Connect Bridge', true, 'Contacts';

-The query creates a new SharePoint list “MyContacts” with a description, that is showing up in the quick launch bar of the SharePoint page.
+The query creates a new SharePoint list (MyContacts), with a description that will show in the quick launch bar of the SharePoint page.

 Now we need to call the following query to update the Connect Bridge ODBC schema reflection of the SharePoint schema.
 So, our new “table” gets visible to the ODBC client.

-At this point we can insert a contact entry into our contact list.
+We can insert a contact entry into our contact list at this point.